stuntrally/stuntrally/Readme.txt

 All settings and logs are saved to user folder (check Wiki page [Paths]).
 If you have problems running, read Wiki page [Running].
-If it doesn't help, search all [Issues] on project page (closed too).
+If it doesn't help, look for [Issues] on project's page, if a similar issue doesn't exist report a new issue.
+Be sure to attach your log files.

 Editor